 The author and his wife own a 1997 Harley Davidson Heritage motorcycle and enjoy riding when possible; both are members of the Harley Owner Group.

-John is a published author of two books which chronicles his experiences as an infantry soldier in Vietnam during 1970 / 1971:
+John is a published author of six books, three of them chronicle his experiences as an infantry soldier in Vietnam during 1970 / 1971:

 “Cherries: A Vietnam War Novel” went live in April, 2010.